esperhq/esper-api/README.md

         Esper.describeErrors(err);
     });
 ```
 This example result in a lighting profile with 3 stages.
-In the first stage, only light node 1 flashes, on the second stage light nodes 2 and 3 flash, and the third and final stage is where light 4 flashes all three LEDs.
+In the first stage, only light node 1 flashes, on the second stage light nodes 2 and 3 flash, and the third and final stage is where light 4 flashes all three of its LEDs.

 #### Sequencer Mode